Food System Management

 Contact

-The Food System Management division of the MRM laboratory aims to bring together and engage all stakeholders in Montpellier working on agri-food issues by fostering a cross-disciplinary approach and a diversity of perspectives.
-Indeed, MRM managers could collaborate—and are already collaborating—with researchers from other institutes interested in agri-food issues and with a strong presence in the Montpellier area.
+The Food System Management division of the MRM laboratory aims to bring together and mobilize all stakeholders in Montpellier working on agri-food issues by fostering a cross-disciplinary approach and a diversity of perspectives.
+Indeed, MRM managers could work—and are already working—with researchers from other institutes interested in agri-food issues and with a strong presence in the Montpellier area.

-In this context, three key elements are worth highlighting: the Research Partnership Agreement between MRM and Moisa; the partnership with the UNESCO Chair in World Food; and participation in the LABEX Entreprendre initiative.
+In this context, three key elements are worth highlighting: the Research Partnership Agreement between MRM and Moisa; the partnership with the UNESCO Chair on World Food; and participation in the LABEX Entreprendre initiative.

 To formalize numerous collaborations between researchers, MRM—which coordinates the cross-cutting “agri-food” research area—and MOISA—whose central research theme is “governance of sustainable development in the agri-food sector” and which draws on management sciences, particularly within the REGAAL team (Research on Governance: Consumers, Businesses, and Agri-Food and Rural Sectors), have worked to develop a partnership agreement granting “visiting researcher” status in either laboratory to any researcher interested in agri-food issues.